1960 - 1964

 1964

-April 8th Sydney and Alan Allard unveiled their latest dragster to the motoring press at Silverstone.
-The slingshot design had a 1500cc Cortina motor and a Shorrock supercharger and was called the Dragon.
-The plan was to make the car available to the public in kit form to help people get started in Drag Racing.
-The price for the full kit was 600 pounds.
-At this launch driver John Hume clocked a best of 12.47/105.
+April 8th Sydney and Alan Allard unveiled their latest dragster, The Dragon, to the motoring press at Silverstone.
+At this launch driver and designer John Hume clocked a best of 12.47/105.
 Electronic equipment mounted on the car recorded a 0-100mph time of 11.1 seconds.

-June 7th BDRA meeting at Graveley
+June 7th BDRA meeting at Graveley.
+This was the inaugural BDRA practice meeting.

 June Chelveston, Northamptonshire.
 Alan Allard took the Allard Dragon to a new international Class F Standing Start Kilo record of 104.04mph, beating the previous record of 91.36mph held by Mickey Thompson.
 He also established the National standing start quarter mile record at 11.54 seconds.

-August 9th BDRA meeting at Graveley
+August 9th

 September 1st Southampton.
 The SS United States arrived with a cargo that included Dean Moons 'Moonbeam' and Tony Nancys '22 Junior'.
 These two cars, along with the Allard Dragon and George Browns 'Super Nero' motorcycle, were then transported to Italy to take part in a demonstration of Drag Racing at the Monza circuit at the request of the Italian Grand Prix organisers.
 The trip was organised by the BDRA with help from the publicity department of the Ford Motor Company who supplied two Zodiacs to tow the Americans trailers.